nghin/vacsf.org.dev/pages/bible-study/Meditations/Walk-According-To-The-Flesh.md

 ---
 layout: page-fullwidth
-subheadline: "Ý Nghĩa Thực Của \"Noi Theo Xác Thịt\""
+subheadline: "Are you trying to use the flesh to please God?"
 title: "The True Meaning of \"Walk According to the Flesh\""
-meta_teaser: "Grieving Holy Spirit Lose Salvation"
+meta_teaser: "Walk According to the Flesh Sống Theo Xác Thịt"
 teaser: "The verse that contains the phrase \"Walk according to the flesh\" appears almost exactly in the middle of the book of Romans.
 It's not by chance, but by design, that this verse appears here.
 Its true meaning is missed by virtually all major commentaries."
 permalink: /bible-topics/meditations/walk-according-to-flesh/
 breadcrumb: true